WellthCare

-Protecting your personal health information (PHI) is a fundamental right, and when you use employer-sponsored healthcare benefits, you are covered by strong legal safeguards.
-The Health Insurance Portability and Accountability Act (HIPAA) is the primary federal law that sets the standard for protecting sensitive patient data.
-Any company that handles your health information-including your employer's benefits team, health plans, and third-party administrators-is required to follow strict privacy and security rules.
-However, understanding how your data is used, especially within modern benefits systems like WellthCare, requires a proactive approach to ensure your information stays private and secure.
+Protecting your personal health information (PHI) is a fundamental right, and when you use employer-sponsored healthcare benefits, you're covered by solid legal safeguards.
+The Health Insurance Portability and Accountability Act (HIPAA) is the main federal law that sets the standard for protecting sensitive patient data.
+Any company that handles your health information (including your employer's benefits team, health plans, and third-party administrators) must follow strict privacy and security rules.
+Understanding how your data is used—especially within modern benefits systems like WellthCare—takes a proactive approach to make sure your information stays private and secure.
+WellthCare, the first Health-to-Wealth Benefit System, protects your PHI by encrypting data, controlling access, and sharing only aggregated anonymized information with your employer.

 Understand Your Legal Rights Under HIPAA

-• Access your records: You can request and obtain a copy of your health information held by your health plan or provider.
+• Access your records: Request a copy of your health information from your health plan or provider.

-• Request corrections: If you believe your information is incorrect, you can ask for it to be amended.
+• Request corrections: If you think something is wrong, ask for it to be fixed.

-• Get an accounting of disclosures: You can see who your data has been shared with and for what purpose.
+• Get an accounting of disclosures: See who your data has been shared with and for what purpose.

-• Request restrictions: You can ask your health plan to limit how your information is used or disclosed for certain purposes.
+• Request restrictions: Ask your health plan to limit how your information is used or disclosed for certain purposes.

 • Receive privacy notices: Your plan must provide a clear Notice of Privacy Practices explaining how your data is used.

-Importantly, your employer generally cannot use your health information for employment decisions, such as hiring or promotion, without your explicit consent.
-Any benefits system, including a Health-to-Wealth platform like WellthCare, must adhere to these same standards.
-WellthCare, for example, maintains compliance-grade records and ensures all qualifying preventive care activity is reported securely and in accordance with applicable regulations.
+Your employer generally cannot use your health information for employment decisions—like hiring or promotion—without your explicit consent.
+Any benefits system, including a Health-to-Wealth platform like WellthCare, must follow these same standards.
+WellthCare, for instance, maintains compliance-grade records and makes sure all qualifying preventive care activity is reported securely according to regulations.

 How Modern Benefits Systems Handle Your Data

 Newer, integrated benefits systems are designed with data protection built in.
-Unlike older, fragmented systems where your information might be passed between multiple unsecured vendors, platforms like the WellthCare Ecosystem are built on a patent-pending Health-to-Wealth technology that prioritizes security.
-When you use a system that tracks preventive health actions-such as scans, labs, or adherence-it does so using standardized preventive care codes that are verified and maintained in a compliance-grade environment.
+Unlike older, fragmented systems that might pass your information between multiple unsecured vendors, platforms like the WellthCare Ecosystem are built on a patent-pending Health-to-Wealth technology that puts security first.
+When you use a system that tracks preventive health actions (such as scans, labs, or adherence) it does so using standardized preventive care codes that are verified and kept in a compliance-grade environment.
 This means:

 • Data is encrypted both in transit and at rest, making it unreadable to unauthorized parties.